 Speed up your landing page’s load time if you are hit with a slow-loading page, you bounce quickly, and the same goes for prospects clicking through on your ads.

-1. What are your business objectives?
+- "1.
+What are your business objectives?
 2. What are your success KPIs for your business objectives?
 3. Who/what is your target market?
 These need to be answered before ANYTHING else is done.
-Can't audit anything properly w/o understanding the business.
+Can't audit anything properly w/o understanding the business." — Matt Vaillancourt

 Do You Have Landing Page Suggestions?

 If so, please share them in the comments below.
 We also want to thank all that participated in the chat.
 We will be looking for your expert insights next week.
-It starts at 11 am ET/4 pm BST on Wednesday, August 7th.
+Join us for #SEMrushchat every Wednesday at 11 am ET/4 pm BST.